tz1/pikernomatic/README.md

 buildall.sh will compile the kernel, modules, and extra modules (spi-dma, CAN, etc.).

+The result will be in raspibuild/buildout - a boot and a lib directory which can be copied to/over the one on the pi.
+You either have to rename the kernel or add kernel=newkernl.img to "config.txt".  (note you can also put the command line into config.txt as cmdline=)

+See the forums and product information for instructions of making CAN or a TFT or other hardware work.
+Additions to /etc/modules, /etc/modprobe.d, and other userland programs are usually needed.

 setvars.sh is called to set the paths, compilers, etc. and is called from other scripts IT MUST BE EDITED IF YOU WISH TO SELECT A DIFFERENT KERNEL.
 If HASH is omitted, setupget will fetch the latest kernel.